Article I - Organization and Purposes

 Article V - Meetings

 Section 1.
 (Regular Board Meetings) Regular meetings of the Board of Directors shall be scheduled by the President in order to transact Club business.
-A majority of the nine elected members of the Board of Directors constitutes a quorum for transaction of business at such meetings.
+A majority of the elected members of the Board of Directors constitutes a quorum for transaction of business at such meetings.

 Section 2.
 (Annual Meeting